 Perfect for breakfast or in your lunch box, these grain-free and gluten-free broccoli and cauliflower fritters take on a new life with the addition of salty halloumi cheese.
 This recipe is great for those following a low-carb or gluten-free diet and is also vegetarian-friendly.

-These grain-free and gluten-free cauliflower and broccoli fritters are perfect for a leisurely breakfast or brunch, and I often make them for dinner on Meatless Mondays.
-This recipe is more primal than paleo as I am using some dairy, but you could make them dairy-free as well.
+These grain-free and gluten-free broccoli & cauliflower fritters are perfect for a leisurely breakfast or brunch, and I often make them for dinner on Meatless Mondays.
+This recipe is more low-carb but contains some dairy (cheese!), but you could make them dairy-free as well.

 Cauliflower and broccoli are great sources of fibre and vitamins, while eggs and cheese will add a decent dose of protein.
 I am using halloumi cheese, which is traditionally made from sheep’s and goat’s milk; however, many mainstream manufacturers now also add cow’s milk.
 Check the label, if you would prefer to avoid cow’s milk dairy altogether.
 You can certainly make these without cheese, as the eggs and coconut flour should still hold the shape of the fritters.